-In June 2015 College Magazine ranked Purdue’s English Department 3rd in the U.S., and with good reason: our students get jobs—and good jobs.
-From 2012–14, 83% of our majors had jobs or were in graduate school within six months of graduation.
+In June 2015 College Magazine ranked Purdue’s English Department 3rd in the U.S., and with good reason: our students get good jobs.
 By reading and writing about literature, you will learn the kind of adaptive thinking, empathy, and creativity that the current job market demands and that global citizenship requires.
 What is more, the study of English promotes ethical thinking, curiosity about other times and places, and the ability to imagine alternatives to the status quo.

 Points of Pride

-- Expert Professors: Our faculty are not only renowned for their teaching, however.
-We are also recognized around the world as experts in literary studies.
-As an English major, you will have professors who publish books and journal articles that shape how professors at other universities think about and teach literature.
+- Expert Professors: Our faculty members publish books and journal articles that shape how people at other universities think about and teach literature.

-- Research: Students also have the opportunity to work closely with faculty members on innovative research projects through independent studies, the Journal of Purdue Undergraduate Research, and Wilke internships.
-Honors students may also conduct research with faculty through Honors College senior projects.
+- Cutting-Edge Research: Students can work closely with faculty members on innovative research projects through independent studies, the Journal of Purdue Undergraduate Research, Wilke internships or Honors College senior projects.

 - Study Abroad: Develop an international perspective while earning degree credit.
-Recently, our faculty have taken students to London, Paris, and Venice.
-Funding available for all study abroad students.
+Recently, faculty members have taken students to London, Paris, and Venice.

-- Our courses are interconnected, so that each looks back and refers to what you have learned in previous courses.
-The result is that you will master broad historical, cultural, and aesthetic knowledge while gaining the confidence to produce longer and more complicated writing projects.
-Our courses enable all students, whether English or Engineering majors, to grapple with broad questions of representation and human existence, all the while imparting the skills that they will be able to use in any career they choose.
+- Our courses enable all students, from English to Engineering majors, to grapple with questions of representation and human existence, all the while imparting the skills that they will be able to use in any career they choose!

 - FBI Agent